-There were on average 134 employees for the financial year (March 2021: 177), consisting of 120 permanent and 14 contractors.
+There were on average 163 employees for the financial year (March 2022: 134), consisting of 139 permanent and 24 contractors.
 The Company is an equal opportunities employer.

-2. Board of directors
+2. Board of Directors

 The Board of Directors is the apex decision making body within the Company.
 Mr Martin Uhlarik was appointed as Executive director of the Board on 18th March 2022.
-For the year ended 31 March 2022, Mr Dewi Gethin Bassett was a non-Executive director, and he resigned on 14th June 2022.
-Mr Guenter Karl Butschek was a non-Executive director until his resignation on 31st October 2021, and Mr Shailesh Chandra and Mr Aasif Malbari were appointed as non-Executive directors on 9th September 2021 and 18th March 2022 respectively.
+For the year ended 31 March 2023, Mr Dewi Gethin Bassett and Mr Aasif Malbari were non-Executive directors and resigned on 14th June 2022 and 9th August 2023 respectively.
+Mr Shailesh Chandra continues as a non-Executive director and Mr Dhiman Gupta has been appointed as a non-Executive director on the 19th May 2023.
 The Company's Articles do not mandate the retirement of directors by rotation.